PhillipDaum/chat-rpg/readme.md

 - The backend is written in JavaScript

 ### Thanks
-Thanks to Sylvia Pap, whos artical got me started here:
+Thanks to Sylvia Pap, who's article got me started here:
 - [Make a Simple Chatbot with JavaScript!](https://dev.to/sylviapap/make-a-simple-chatbot-with-javascript-1gc)